syncfusion-content/ej2-inputs-docs/ej2-javascript/range-slider/how-to/reversible-slider.md

 domainurl: ##DomainURL##
 ---

-# Reversible Slider in ##Platform_Name## Range Slider control
+# Reversible Range Slider control in ##Platform_Name##

-You can create a Range Slider rendered with values in reverse order by setting the `min` property to the maximum value and the `max` property to the minimum value.
-An example of how to achieve a Reversible Range Slider is shown below
+You can create a Range Slider rendered with values in reverse order by setting the [min](https://ej2.syncfusion.com/documentation/api/slider#min) property to the maximum value and the [max](https://ej2.syncfusion.com/documentation/api/slider#max) property to the minimum value.
+An example of how to achieve a reversible Range Slider is shown below

 {% if page.publishingplatform == "typescript" %}